-Doctor Who/Torchwood, Big Bang Theory, Game of Thrones, True Blood, Glee (though I hate myself for it), Fringe, Castle, Firefly, So You Think You Can Dance, Utopia, Misfits, Competitive Cooking Shows, and cooking shows
+Doctor Who/Torchwood, Big Bang Theory (many mixed feelings about it, but I believe that it is possible to like problematic things), Game of Thrones, True Blood, Glee (though I hate myself for it), Fringe, Castle, Firefly, So You Think You Can Dance, Utopia, Misfits, competitive cooking shows

 Irish trad, Goth, 70's/80's Punk, Industrial, Sufi, Classical, Good techno/psy-trance (something I can get lost in), 80's "alternative"/retro